macktron/macktron.github.io/index.markdown

 The Rice index of the internal European Parliament’s political groups reveal three clear dynamics:

 **1. Enduring Mainstream Cohesion**
-Center-right (EPP), social-democrat (S\&D), liberal (REG/ALDE) and green (Greens/EFA) factions consistently occupy the upper portion of the scale, with Rice values clustering between roughly 0.80 and 0.95.
-Greens/EFA exhibit the highest and most stable agreement while EPP, S\&D and REG display moderate sensitivity to external stressors but quickly realign as crisis periods conclude.
+Center-right (EPP), social-democrat (S&D), liberal (REG/ALDE) and green (Greens/EFA) factions consistently occupy the upper portion of the scale, with Rice values clustering between roughly 0.80 and 0.95.
+Greens/EFA exhibit the highest and most stable agreement while EPP, S&D and REG display moderate sensitivity to external stressors but quickly realign as crisis periods conclude.

 **2. Structural Fragmentation among Outliers** Identity & Democracy (IDG) and non-attached members (NI) persistently record the lowest agreement levels.
 IDG’s index fluctuates between 0.30 and 0.50 (with a transient rise during the pandemic), indicative of split, loosely bound populist alliances.
 NI, lacking any formal grouping or shared platform remains the most diverse, with Rice values reaching near 0.25 after a decline up to 2014.